staticlibs/staticlib_ranges/README.md

 with move-only non-copyable objects.

 This library is similar in nature with [cppitertools](https://github.com/ryanhaining/cppitertools) library but much less powerful and much less complex.
-It was implemented before cppitertools got support for move-only objects.

 This library is header-only and has no dependencies.